decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-03-07-mobile-is-FLP.md

 The mobile delay adversary with one failure, in lockstep, at each round, can choose one party to *delay* some of its messages.
 Once a party is delayed, its remaining outgoing messages suffer one additional round of delay.
 The adversary can corrupt a party with a delay at any point in the round.
 So for example it can delay all the outgoing messages, or only the last outgoing message, etc.

-Note that the adversary can continue to delay the same party indefinitely and this is equivalent to crashing the party.
+Note that the adversary can continue to delay the same party for any finite number of rounds and this is essentially equivalent to crashing the party.

 ## Mobile delay adversary lower bound